 Thanks to a service worker we will not see a blank page with a dinosaur when there is no network connection.
 A service worker can be implemented in many different ways.
-For example, we can just display custom view with information about the lack of network.
-Or we can save static resources and request responses in the browser cache during previous visit, and later serve it to the user when there is no Internet connection.
+For example, we can just display a custom view with information about the lack of network.
+Or we can save static resources and request responses in the browser cache during the previous visit, and later serve it to the user when there is no Internet connection.

 A service worker is an event-driven script that the browser runs in the background, independent of the app.
 It works like a proxy between the browser and the network and includes features such as push notifications and background sync.

 Web App Manifest

 A web app manifest is a simple JSON file that contains the basic description of the app.
 It includes the name of the app, the icon to be displayed on the home screen, the theme, background color and more.

 A service worker has the possibility to intercept connections, fabricate or filter responses.
 These are powerful capabilities and they require a secure connection via HTTPS.